 Slip-form paving and finishing machines shall be in satisfactory adjustment and operational condition.
 Before placing concrete, demonstrate proper adjustment of the screeds and floats on slip-form pavers by measurements from grade stakes driven to known elevations.
 Demonstrate satisfactory operation and adjustments of the propulsion and control equipment, including pre-erected grade and alignment lines by moving the slip-form pavers and finishing machines over a 500-foot length of prepared subgrade with the propulsion and control equipment fully operational.

-Either construct the pavement in 15-foot widths separated by longitudinal weakened joints or monolithically in multiples of 15-foot widths with a longitudinal weakened plane joint at each 15-foot spacing, unless shown otherwise on the Plans.
+Either construct the pavement in 12-foot widths separated by longitudinal weakened joints or monolithically in multiples of 12-foot widths with a longitudinal weakened plane joint at each traffic lane line.